hotekagi/solutionChallenge09/README.md

 - Press the 'Delete' button to discard the selection.

-- Press 'Upload PDF' to upload the PDF file to the server, saving it in the pdf-data directory.
+- Press 'Upload PDF' to upload the PDF file to the server, saving it in the `pdf-uploads` directory.
 After saving, automatic image recognition and summarization processes are performed, and the results are also saved on the server.

 ### 3.3.
 Common Features